A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 8. Mic Stand

-Well, you can print your own table stand which will help you mount most of the DSLR microphones available on the market at an affordable cost.
+Have you ever wondered how you can use your DSLR for off-camera recordings?
+Well, you can print your own table stand, which will help you mount most of the DSLR microphones available on the market at an affordable cost.

 9. Audio Pistol Grip

-There are 3D printable audio grips available on the internet which will allow you to tilt the grip as much as you want.
+If your work demands a lot of field recording, you likely know how much pain could be avoided if you had an audio pistol grip.
+There are 3D printable audio grips available on the internet that allow you to tilt the grip as much as you want.

 10. Gear Rings

-If you have the time to dig up the internet just for a bit, you can find a 3D printable gear ring for almost every lens in the world.
+Do you already have a follow-focus system and are searching for a gear ring?
+If you can spare a moment to search the internet, you can find a 3D printable gear ring for almost every lens in the world.

 11. Screen Hood